Climate change

 Greenhouse Emissions

-Council measures its greenhouse gas emissions each year to ensure we are on track to Net Zero by 2040.
-Sources of emissions are mainly from electricity, fuel and natural gas.
-These emissions are reported using Climate Active Reporting methodology – part of the National Greenhouse and Energy Reporting (NGER) Scheme.
+Yarra Ranges Council measures its corporate greenhouse gas emissions each year to ensure we are on track to Net Zero by 2040.
+These emissions are calculated according to the National Greenhouse and Energy Reporting (NGER) Scheme where available, and various other best-practice estimation methodologies and frameworks.

 Collective Power Purchase – VECO